31daylee/Nextjs-tutorial/README.md

 ### Waterfalls

 - A "waterfall" refers to a sequence of network requests that depend on the completion of previous requests
+- In the case of data fetching, each request can only begin once the previous request has returned data

+### Parallel data fetching

+- A common way to avoid waterfalls is to initiate all data requests at the same time - in parallel ex) await Promise.all()

+## Ch08

+### Static Rendering

+- With static rendering, data fetching and rendering happens on the server at build time (when you deploy) or during revalidation
+- Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a product page

+### Dynamic Rendering

+- With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page)

+### unstable_noStore

+- Next.js API
+- You can use this API inside your Server Components or data fetching functions to opt out of static rendering ex) import { unstable_noStore as noStore } from 'next/cache';
+  `noStore()`

+### Slow Data Fetch

+Added an artificial 3-second delay to simulate a slow data fetch `await new Promise((resolve) => setTimeout(resolve, 3000))` With dynamic rendering, your application is only as fast as your slowest data fetch